 The Best Time is Now

 So, if you have a dream that has been tucked away in the back seat of your life, hear this: It is never too late.
 You are not too old to fulfill your dream.
 God does not operate on human timelines.
-If He has placed a calling in your life, He will make a way for it to be fulfilled – at the right time – in His time.
+If He has placed a calling in your life, He will make a way for it to be fulfilled – at the perfect time – in His time.

 So, take that first step.
 Write the book.
 Start the business.
 Learn the skill.
 Chase the dream.
-Not because time is running out, but because now – this very moment – is the time God has appointed for you to fulfill that dream.
+Not because time is running out, but because now—this very moment—is the time God has appointed for you to fulfill that dream.